cloudflare/workers-docs/content/tutorials/deploy-a-react-app/_index.md

 <script data-cfasync="false" defer type="text/javascript" src="https://embed.videodelivery.net/embed/r4xu.fla9.latest.js?video=9943b400b59802b77f83a8a57f39d682"></script>

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
-If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/#installing-the-cli) part of our [Quick Start guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.
+If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/#installing-the-cli) part of our [Quick Start guide](/quickstart), which will get you set up with Wrangler, and familiarize you with the basic commands.

 One more thing before you start the tutorial: if you just want to jump straight to the code, we've made the final version of the codebase [available on GitHub](https://github.com/signalnerve/react-workers-template).
 You can take that code, customize it, and deploy it for use in your own projects.
 Happy coding!